zkytony/robotdev/movo/troubleshooting.md

+# PART 1: Issues encountered when trying to build kinova-movo in ROS Noetic
 ## Could not find a configuration file for package "OpenCV" that is compatible with requested version "3".
 This error happens when building `aruco`
 ```